 These benefits aren’t designed to replace full-time income (most benefits are capped at a few hundred dollars per week, depending on your income going into unemployment).
 Instead, they are designed to help people get by until they can find another source of income.
 There is also a time limit – usually 26 weeks, depending on the state (some states have extensions depending on how high their unemployment rate is).

-To continue receiving unemployment insurance benefits, recipients must be able to prove they are actively seeking employment.
-This is usually done by sending in a list of jobs they have applied to, or places where they have submitted their resume.
+To continue receiving unemployment insurance benefits, recipients must prove they are actively seeking employment.
+They usually do this by sending in a list of jobs they have applied to or places where they have submitted their resumes.

 Other Possible Benefits